chrometoasters/ct-jquery-polyfill/README.md

 Therefore we must provide a root-relative path to the vendor folder: `CT_VENDOR_PATH`.

 Note that the `ct-jquery-polyfill` assumes that it, and the polyfills to be loaded, are all located at the same `CT_VENDOR_PATH`.

+Don't forget the trailing slash!

         <script>
             CT_VENDOR_PATH = '/chrometoaster/ct-jquery-polyfill/bower_components/';